-When will this product ship out?
+When will my product ship out?

-What's the Warranty on this product?
+What's the Warranty on our products?

-How can I finance this product with Affirm?Affirm Loan-Application Process Steps:
+How can I finance my purchase with Affirm?

-- At checkout, choose Pay with Affirm
+1. At checkout, choose Pay with Affirm

-- Affirm prompts you to enter a few pieces of information: Name, email, mobile phone number, date of birth, and the last four digits of your social security number.
+2. Affirm prompts you to enter a few pieces of information: Name, email, mobile phone number, date of birth, and the last four digits of your social security number.
 This information must be consistent and your own!

-- Enter the authorization code into the application form.
+4. Enter the authorization code into the application form.
 Within a few seconds, Affirm notifies you of the loan amount you're approved for, the interest rate, and the number of months you have to pay off your loan.
 You have the option to pay off your loan over three, six, or twelve months.
 Affirm states the amount of your fixed, monthly payments and the total amount of interest you'll pay over the course of the loan.

-- To accept Affirm's financing offer, click Confirm Loan and you're done.
+5. To accept Affirm's financing offer, click Confirm Loan and you're done.